Book cover

 1 Managing Branches with Git-flow, GitHub Flow, and TBD

 In this article, we will present three strategies for working with branches in software projects.
-It’s an important and practical subject, as these strategies define the workflow that teams employ to implement new features or fix bugs, for instance.
+It’s an important and practical subject, as these strategies define the workflow that teams employ to implement new features or fix bugs, among other tasks.

 1.1 Git-flow

 Git-flow is a commonly used branch strategy proposed by Vincent Driessen in 2010 (link).
-Essentially, the strategy uses two permanent branches:
+The strategy primarily uses two permanent branches:

-These branches are described next.
-They can be created using Git’s commands (see some examples here) or by tools and plugins that provide macros to facilitate Git-flow use.
+These branches are described below.
+They can be created using Git’s commands (see some examples here) or by using tools and plugins that provide macros to facilitate Git-flow adoption.

 Feature Branches

 These branches are created from develop before developers start a new feature implementation.
-Once the implementation is finished, they are merged back into develop and then removed.
-Thus, feature branches often exist only in a developer’s local repository.
+Once the implementation is completed, they are merged back into develop and then deleted.
+Typically, feature branches exist only in a developer’s local repository.

-Example: In the next figure, we present three feature branches.
-The full circles represent commits and the empty circles are merges.
-Notice how feature branches derive from and return to develop.
+Example: The following figure illustrates three feature branches.
+The full circles represent commits and the empty circles represent merges.
+Note how feature branches derive from and return to develop.

 Three feature branches created from develop using Git-flow